 How to do I compare term deposits?

 The rates set on term deposit accounts are affected by the terms you choose, and the longer the term, the higher the rate.
 This is partially to encourage long term investments so the banks can enjoy the security of personal deposits in their deposit reserves, and partially to take into account movements in official interest rates over the term of your investment.
 Therefore, when comparing rates on short, three month terms:

 - Shop around for the best deals and don't be afraid of promotions.Securing a number of short term investments is good for the banks too and many Australian term deposit providers will run special rates and promotions on their three month investments.
 Where you may need to be wary of promotional interest rates with other financial products, with a term deposit account, your rate is fixed so even though the rate on offer is promotional, once you open the term deposit account, that rate is yours until maturity.

 - Compare rates based on your investment amount.The amount you invest in a three month term deposit can affect the rate your investment earns.
-Typically the larger the investment, the higher the interest rate, so rather than wasting time comparing interest rates on products you can afford to invest in, make comparisons of 3 month term deposit rates based on your investment amount.
+Typically the larger the investment, the higher the interest rate, so rather than wasting time comparing interest rates on products you can afford to invest in, make comparisons of three month term deposit rates based on your investment amount.

-- Remember you are looking at a per annum rate.When you are comparing the interest returns you can make on a 3 month term deposit, make sure you use the term deposit comparison calculators on our site, or on the provider's website to calculate your interest.
+- Remember you are looking at a per annum rate.When you are comparing the interest returns you can make on a three month term deposit, make sure you use the term deposit comparison calculator above.
 This way you will get an accurate idea of how much interest you will earn over a three month period, because the interest rates advertised on all term deposit accounts are for a full year of investment.
-Therefore, a 3 month term deposit with a 4.00% pa interest rate is only earning you a quarter of that interest rate because you have invested for a quarter of the year.
+Therefore, a three month term deposit with a 4% p.a. interest rate is only earning you a quarter of that interest rate because you have invested for a quarter of the year.